ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 The core challenge in *Idle Frontier* is creating the highest tier model possible within a limited time frame.
 You cannot brute-force your way by just annotating data, and the compute you initially have is quite limited.
-Therefore, you need to perform several activities such as research or applying for grants that will improve your income so that you reach several milestones and train better models.
+Therefore, you need to perform several activities such as doing research or applying for grants that will improve your income so that you reach several milestones and train better models.
 It's important to pace these milestones so that a player has something to aim for while still seeing the fruits of their labor.
 There are so many variables to consider that making balancing decisions is quite difficult, as it's hard to ascertain how they'll influence the runs.